40 Flower Facts for Kids: Fascinating Facts to Share | Free PDF

 Here are a few more flower facts to finish off the list.
 I hope you found some flower trivia to share with others or to add to your classroom lesson plans.

-I hope that somewhere in this list of flower facts, you found the perfect conversation starter for your child or classroom.
-Keep learning about plants with pumpkin facts, winter tree facts, and plant activities.
+I hope you found the perfect conversation starter for your child or classroom somewhere in this list of flower facts.
+Keep learning about flowers with dozens of play-based plant activities.